etcyl/files2pdf/README.md

         http://127.0.0.1:5000

     Upload the files you want to merge and click the "Merge Files" button.
 The merged PDF will be automatically downloaded.

-## Example Usage

-You can upload files like:

-    **Images:**
-        .png, .jpg, .jpeg
-    **Text Files:**
-        .txt

     The application merges these files into a single PDF, maintaining the order of upload.
     The final merged PDF is saved to the uploads/ directory within the project folder, and the filename is merged_output.pdf.

 # Error Handling
     The application handles text files with various encodings, such as UTF-8 and ISO-8859-1, to prevent decoding errors.